SteeshMcK/project-1/README.md

 RoadtripperZzz is a front-end only application built using HTML5/CSS3 and the Bootstrap component library.
 Interactivity is supplied by JavaScript.
 Data is stored in a Firebase database.

 # Instructions
+On the home page, the user types in their name and location and clicks the button labeled, "Load up, bud!"

 ---
 # From Original Project Repository [Found here.](https://github.com/VolksRat71/project-1)
 # project-1